 Drop in a story about what you’ve been doing, something that you’ve experienced or read to really bring your business communication to life.
 Share short anecdotes, or even centre your whole communication piece around a single story.

 Stories go beyond time and space, and they’re not just confined to writing.

-Stories are fundamental to successful businesses and can be used to tell the story of how our product or service will help our target customers
+Stories are fundamental to successful businesses.We can use them to share how our product or service will help our target customers

-Stories can be used to explain, to sell, to inform, to communicate, and to inspire.
+We can use stories to explain, to sell, to inform, to communicate, and to inspire.
 Stories are also what make us human.

 No other animals on earth (as far as we’re aware) are capable of telling them!

 So stories are really part of who we are, part of our evolution.

 There’s been some great work carried out by cognitive psychologist Jerome Bruner, which demonstrates that if you want people to remember something or you need a fact to stand out and be remembered, tell a story about it!